jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Protective Penguin/3 Lights Out/README.md

 Loading the file *i* as it is into [Cutter](https://cutter.re) at least for version 2.0.3 based on Rizin version 0.3.0 crashes it completely.
 Great start. ;-)

 We could try to fix the (maybe deliberately corrupted) ELF headers ([Link](https://reverseengineering.stackexchange.com/questions/12316/fixing-corrupt-elf-header-field-e-shnum-for-use-in-gdb)).
-We don't have to though.
+We don't have to though - see Addendum section at the end.

 Trying to open it in IDA Pro yields the warning message *SHT table size or offset is invalid*.
 We can still stare at some ARM assembly, but static analysis shows some weird looking code beginning @ `0x103EC`.